21mmforthe21st/Cornell-Bitcoin-Archive/README.md

 # Cornell-Bitcoin-Archive
 This is a personal archive of my academic work and letters on Bitcoin during my time at Cornell University (2022–2025).
+Notably, this does not include anything related to the Cornell Bitcoin Club or the Cornell Brooks Tech Policy Institute's Bitcoin Adoption Index.
 - Curriculum Overview
 - Fall 2022:
   - COGST 2415: Intro to Moral Psychology